This may be the best wedding cookies recipe ever, friends. Ginger Lime Wedding Cookies, your time has come. Finally.

 Other Holiday Cookie Recipes

-If you’re planning on making cookies plates for giving during the holiday season, you’ll want to make more than just the lime wedding cookies, although anyone would be happy to get only the best wedding cookies ever!
+If you’re planning on making cookie plates for giving during the holiday season, you’ll want to make more than just these wedding cookies, although anyone would be happy to get a plate of these babies!

 My favorite Christmas cookies are Angel Slices.
 A sable-type crust baked with gooey coconut pecan filling and iced with a thin, crackly glaze of lemon icing.